 - We conclude that I&C DSR may be considered as a viable option today to address forecast network constraints and a ceiling price can be calculated based upon the price of the lowest cost alternative.
-We have shown an overall reliability up to ca. 80% i.e. customers were able to respond well when requested to reduce load.
-The location of DSR provision in specific geographic locations will be challenging, requiring DNOs to improve engagement techniques to seek out and secure the resource that is available. - The main use by Northern Powergrid in the 2015-23 period is likely to be a post-fault response to manage the security of supply at major substations forecast to be occasionally loaded above capacity during the winter evening peaks.
-DSR typically yields 10-15% capacity uplift. - By deferring the need for reinforcement we give ourselves the time to evaluate all the options, plan the use of our resources and see if the local conditions change so that reinforcement is ultimately no longer necessary. - Separately, our analysis of the distribution use of system (DUoS) price signal passed on to half-hourly metered customers since 2010 showed that it did not have an immediately noticeable effect on the number of units consumed by industrial & commercial (I&C) customers in the Northeast and Yorkshire during peak load periods.
+We have shown an overall utilisation reliability up to ca. 80% - i.e. providers that declared themselves available were able to respond well when requested to reduce load.
+The location of DSR provision in specific geographic locations will be challenging, requiring DNOs to improve engagement techniques to seek out and secure the resource that is available. - The main use by Northern Powergrid in the 2015-23 period is likely to be a post-fault response to manage the security of supply at major substations forecast to be occasionally loaded above capacity in the winter evening peak.
+DSR could create up to ca. 10% of additional headroom. - By deferring the need for reinforcement we give ourselves the time to evaluate all the options and see if the local conditions change ultimately, the need for reinforcement may be avoided. - Separately, our analysis of the distribution use of system (DUoS) price signal passed on to halfhourly metered customers since 2010 showed that it did not have an immediately noticeable effect on electricity use during peak load periods.
 Our survey with energy suppliers showed that currently only around 5% of customers see these signals in their end bills.
-This will have to change in order for this widespread price signal to influence consumption routinely out of the peak period.
+Suppliers will need to pass on and make visible the distribution pricing in in order to reduce peak consumption.